Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 Even though it's a compromise.
 I actually do like toys.

-I've got the studio books.
+We've gone over the studio back to the books.
 We need to leave the room.

 We need to leave the room.